Executive Committee (ExCom)

 Sara Bockey is Position Senior Policy Manager at GoDaddy and was elected as Vice Chair, Policy of the Registrar Stakeholder Group in July 2018 concluding in June 2020.
 The Vice Chair, Policy assumes leadership of the Registrar Stakeholder Group in the absence of the Chairman; manages the development of RrSG policy positions intended for the wider ICANN audience to meet prescribed timelines and deadline; notes policy activities and report items of interest to the Registrar Stakeholder Group on a regular basis.

-Tobias Sattler is Board Member / CTO at united-domains AG and was elected as Vice Chair of the Registrar Stakeholder Group in October 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
-The Vice Chair assumes leadership of the Registrar Stakeholder Group in the absence of the Chairman; manages the development of Registrar Stakeholder Group technical and operational positions intended for the wider ICANN audience to meet prescribed timelines and deadlines; reports technical & operational activities of interest and import to the Registrar Stakeholder Group on a regular basis.
+Tobias Sattler is Board Member / CTO at united-domains AG and was elected as Vice Chair of Technical Operations for the Registrar Stakeholder Group in October 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
+The Vice Chair of Technical Operations assumes leadership of the Registrar Stakeholder Group in the absence of the Chairman; manages the development of Registrar Stakeholder Group technical and operational positions intended for the wider ICANN audience to meet prescribed timelines and deadlines; reports technical & operational activities of interest and import to the Registrar Stakeholder Group on a regular basis.

 Executive Committee – Treasurer